John Brogan (footballer, born 1954): Coaching career

 Brogan joined Stirling Albion in July 1987 and was appointed player-manager in January 1989.
 He guided the club to the Second Division Championship in 1991, a Scottish Cup quarter-final in 1990 and ensured that the team became the highest ranked part-time team in Scotland.
-He was sacked by the Yo-Yo's in 1994 with the club facing relegation, a situation only caused by re-organisation of the SFL.
+He was sacked by the Beanos in 1994 with the club facing relegation, a situation only caused by re-organisation of the SFL.

 Brogan had a spell in charge of Arbroath between 1995 and 1996.
 Following his spell at Gayfield, he moved into Junior football, forming a managerial partnership with former Clyde player Martin Clark.
 The pair took charge of East Region outfit Armadale Thistle in 1996 then moved to Blantyre Victoria a year later, winning promotion for the Vics in 1998.

 Brogan and Clark took charge of East Kilbride Thistle in November 1999, with Brogan assuming full control when Clark left to join the Celtic youth set-up in 2002.
 With East Kilbride, he won the Sectional League Cup in 2002 and promotion from Central District First Division in 2006.

 Brogan took over as the manager of Yoker Athletic in 2008, leading the club to two successive promotions.
 He left the club in March 2014.

 Brogan join new Lowland League side BSC Glasgow as manager in May 2014.
 He resigned in September 2014 and was appointed manager of Lanark United later that month.
 He left Lanark in August 2017 to become manager of Wishaw Juniors.
 Brogan resigned from Wishaw in February 2018.

 In May 2018, Brogan was appointed manager of Scottish League Two club Albion Rovers, where he had been a player in the mid-1970s.
 Brogan left Albion Rovers in October 2018 after a 2–0 defeat to Formartine United in the 2018–19 Scottish Cup, and with the team sitting in the bottom position of League Two.